National Cancer Institute

 - Vitamin C is a nutrient found in food and dietary supplements.
 It is an antioxidant and also plays a key role in making collagen (see Question 1).

-- High-dose vitamin C may be taken by mouth or given by an intravenous (IV) infusion (through a vein into the bloodstream).
+- Vitamin C may be taken by mouth or given by an intravenous (IV) infusion.
 When taken by IV infusion, vitamin C can reach higher levels in the blood than when the same amount is taken by mouth (see Question 2).

-- Some studies of IV high-dose vitamin C in patients with cancer have shown improved quality of life, as well as fewer side effects (see Question 4).
+- Some studies of IV vitamin C use in people with cancer showed it improved quality of life and reduced cancer-related side effects (see Question 4).

-- In general, high-dose vitamin C given by IV has caused very few side effects in clinical trials.
-However, IV vitamin C may cause serious side effects in patients with kidney disease, G6PD deficiency, or hemochromatosis (see Question 5).
+- In general, vitamin C given by IV infusion has caused very few side effects in clinical trials.
+However, IV vitamin C may cause serious side effects in people with kidney disease, G6PD deficiency, or hemochromatosis (see Question 5).

-Vitamin C is a nutrient that is found in food, such as oranges, grapefruit, papaya, peppers, and kale, or in dietary supplements.
+Vitamin C is a nutrient that is found in food, such as oranges, grapefruit, kiwi, peppers, and broccoli, and in dietary supplements.
 Vitamin C is an antioxidant and helps prevent damage to cells caused by free radicals.
 It also works with enzymes to play a key role in making collagen.
 Vitamin C is also called L-ascorbic acid or ascorbate.

-- How is high-dose vitamin C given or taken?
+- How is vitamin C given or taken?

-Vitamin C may be given by IV infusion or taken by mouth.
-Much higher blood levels are reached when vitamin C is given intravenously.
-When given by intravenous (IV) infusion, vitamin C can reach higher levels in the blood than when it is taken by mouth.
+Vitamin C may be given by intravenous (IV) infusion or taken by mouth.
+When given by IV infusion, vitamin C can reach much higher levels in the blood than when it is taken by mouth.

 - Have any laboratory or animal studies